Reading time: 9 minutes

-This is different from addictive behavior in which a person is incapable of stopping the practice even if he chooses to do so.
-True addictive behavior needs others to intervene for them spiritually.
+This is different from addictive behavior in which a person is incapable of stopping the practice even if they choose to do so.
+True addictive behavior needs spiritual intervention to set the person free.

 Instead, this describes the deliberate, habitual practice of sin; a willful, self-centered disregard for their covenant partner.
-A person who willfully continues to sin has neither seen God nor known him, which means they’re not in covenant with him.
+As we saw in 1 John 3, a person who willfully continues to sin has neither seen God nor known him, which means they’re not in covenant with him.
 James 5:19-20 offers this perspective: “My brothers and sisters, if one of you should wander from the truth and someone should bring that person back, remember this: Whoever turns a sinner from the error of their way will save them from death and cover over a multitude of sins.”
 This refers to a Christian who has wandered from the truth and describes them as a sinner.
 Also, Christians who refuse correction from spiritual leadership should be treated as sinners (Matt.
 18:17).
 So, whether the person actually was a Christian or not, an unrepentant, voluntary lifestyle of sin places them outside of God’s covenant.

 Now consider the following from Hebrews 10:26-31.

-The Book of Hebrews was written to believers, so the “we” in verse 26 refers to Christians.
+The book of Hebrews was written to believers, so the “we” refers to Christians.
 It states that believers who deliberately keep on sinning are no longer covered by Jesus’ sacrifice for their sins.
 That is, they must pay the price for their own sins, which is separation from God.

-Notice verse 30 states the Lord will judge his people; that is, believers.
+Notice it states the Lord will judge his people; that is, believers.
 Yes, God is loving and forgiving, but he honors people’s free will and will not force them to stay in covenant with him.
 By rejecting him, they align themselves with his enemies.
-Verse 27 states that God’s enemies will experience judgment and raging fire, which the context shows includes believers who reject their covenant with God.
+Notice that God’s enemies will experience judgment and raging fire, which the context shows includes believers who reject their covenant with God.

 Believers can turn away from God, which involves breaking relationship with him and therefore rejecting covenant with him.
 As we’ve already seen, a Christian who wanders from the truth or rejects correction from spiritual leadership is considered a sinner.